ultrazohm/ultrazohm_sw/docs/source/mpsoc/vitis/ErrorHandling.rst

 After that, the system is kept in an infinite error loop.
 To reset the error, you have to reboot.
 Note that there is no error handling / exceptions since assertions are used to prevent wrong function calls which have to be fixed in the source code.
-Common examples are the passing of ``NULL`` pointers or passing wrong arguments to init function (e.g. wrong base address, violation of min/max values).
+Common examples are the passing of ``NULL`` pointers or passing wrong arguments to init function (e.g., wrong base address, violation of min/max values).
+Furthermore, assertions communicate the intend of the developer to other on which conditions have to be met to use the function.